jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 Treble triads distill the core triad shapes out of all the possible CAGED shapes, reducing the number of shapes to learn.
-It would take almost twice as long to learn harmony with the 5 CAGED shapes as with 3 triad shapes.
+It could take almost twice as long to learn harmony with the 5 CAGED shapes as with 3 triad shapes.
 The triads can be decorated with the remaining CAGED notes as needed.
 See {% include chapter-link.html slug="caged" %} for details.